Tetrada32/MusEnergy/README.md

 - OkHttp
 - DataBinding
 - Coil 2
-- ExoPlayer 2
+- Media 3 (ex.
+ExoPlayer 2)

 # If you want to install the application via AS, or if you also want to contribute:

 ## Requirements
-- Android Studio version "Giraffe" | 2022.3.1 or later
+- Android Studio version "Iguana" | 2023.2.1 or later
 - JDK version 17
-- Kotlin version 1.9.0
+- Kotlin version 1.9.20
-- Gradle version 8.1
+- Gradle version 8.12
-- Android SDK version 34
+- Android SDK version 35

 Android Studio and all required tools can be downloaded here:
 `https://developer.android.com/studio`